Syunik Province: Soviet Syunik

 Armenian forces eventually secured the region but their efforts were in vain when the Bolsheviks, successful in the Russian Civil War, pushed deep into the Caucasus.
 Syunik was one of the last major holdouts of the independent Armenian state whose leaders were eventually expelled by incoming Soviet authorities to Iran.
 During Sovietization, Syunik became part of Soviet Armenia, while the two other disputed territories, Nakhchivan and Nagorno-Karabakh became part of Soviet Azerbaijan.
 It then became part of Armenia under the Transcaucasian SFSR and part of the Armenian SSR in 1936.
 Under Soviet rule, Syunik suffered a devastating earthquake in April 1931, leaving 80% of its villages destroyed.
 A subsequent earthquake hit the region in May during the same year, destroying 27 of 38 villages in the Sisian district.

-As an administrative unit, modern-day Syunik was divided into the raions of Meghri, Kapan, Goris and Sisian.
+As an administrative unit, modern-day Syunik was divided into the four raions of Meghri, Kapan, Goris and Sisian (four the current eight "communities" share names and main towns with the Soviet era raions).

 Despite the region's troubled early years in the Soviet Union, it gradually began to recover with much of the area's infrastructure rebuilt and improved.
 During the Soviet era, Syunik was noted as a source of metal and ore production.
 However, the region was shaken by the renewal of the conflict over Nagorno-Karabakh with neighbouring Azerbaijan.
 In 1987–1989, the remaining Azeri inhabitants fled the region as a result of interethnic violence.
 This exodus of Azeri population made Syunik and Armenia, in general, more homogeneous.